EstebanM-M/AI-Projects-/learning-labs/13-GenAI-Applications-with-RAG-and-LangChain/README.md

-# Project: Generative AI Applications with RAG and LangChain
+# Generative AI Applications with RAG and LangChain

-Final project labs demonstrating the use of generative AI agents built with RAG and LangChain.
-This includes full application pipelines, deployment, and performance evaluation.
+This folder contains labs focused on developing full-stack applications using generative AI, RAG pipelines, and LangChain agents.
+Labs demonstrate real-world use cases and deployment-ready workflows.